francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 ## Current Status

-- Project is in the planning and documentation phase
+- Project is moving into the technical implementation phase
-- Ready to begin technical implementation
+- Initial focus on data ingestion and indexing modules

 ## Known Issues